 Let’s do superficial and close together.

 That’s not superficial.
-We’ll take it but the next one has to be superficial.
+That’s not superficial.
+Take it, but the next one has to be superficial.
+Superficial.
 So we will try to do as much as possible on the beating heart before arresting the heart.

-So this so far we have completed 50% of the pulmonary vein isolation which is one component of the Maze we have to still do the left pulmonary vein isolation.
-However we have completed the right atrial lesions of the Maze so will we still have to do half of the previous isolation on the left and then left atrium lesions.
+So this - so far we have completed 50% of the pulmonary vein isolation, which is one component of the Maze.
+We have to still do the left pulmonary vein isolation.
+However we have completed the right atrial lesions of the Maze.
+We - we still have to do half of the previous isolation on the left and the left atrium - left atrium lesions.
 And we will do those after we stop the heart and we open the left atrium.

 [Resident]: Okay can you cut this?
 Please, thank you.

-Okay I'll give you back the cava so we don't we don't need to have total cardiopulmonary bypass anymore so I'm releasing the inferior and I'm releasing this superior.
-The next step will require need to cryo I'm going to do part of the left isthmus lesion from the epicardial side.
-So lemme take a look here.
-So lemme see.
+Okay I'll give you back the cava, so we don't - we don't need to have total cardiopulmonary bypass anymore, so I'm releasing the inferior and I'm releasing this superior.
+The next step shouldn’t need the cryo.
+I'm going to do part of the left isthmus lesion from the epicardial side.
+So let me see take a look here.
+So let me see.
 So I’ll take the cryo from -

-Okay, so you can see here the corner, this is the POV, this is a PDA, this is the posterolateral branch of the right dominant is the right dominant and you can see the coronary sinus down there.
-Right there, the coronary sinus, the tip of the cryoprobe is coronary sinus and that's left atrial so I'm going to perform the left isthmus lesion here from the epicardial surface.
+Okay, so you can see here the corner, this is the POV, this is PDA, this is the posterolateral branch of the right coronary - this is the right dominant, and you can see the coronary sinus down there.
+Right there, the coronary sinus, the tip of the cryoprobe is coronary sinus and that's left atrium, so I'm going to perform the left isthmus lesion here from the epicardial surface.
 Freeze please.
 And this will catch the coronary sinus from the epicardial surface, you can see.

-Okay it’s very important to study the coronary anatomy prior to doing this.
-Make sure is cryoablation is not over a coronary artery because this cause thrombosis.
-So this will be a two minutes lesion so this is the left isthmus lesion.
-Peter, from the epicardial surface, we do a both endocardially and epicardially.
-It’s a cryoablation a linear cryoprobe.
+Okay it’s really important to study the coronary anatomy prior to doing this.
+Make sure cryoablation is not over a coronary artery because this will cause thrombosis.
+So this will be a two minutes lesion - so this is a left isthmus lesion - Peter, from the epicardial surface.
+We do it both endocardially and epicardially.
+It’s a cryoablation - a linear cryoprobe.
 This guarantees that we catch the coronary sinus.
-Yeah and this is the protocol is 2 minutes.
-Yeah that is the reason why we added this lesion because of the endocardial lesions were inconsistent and so this this two combined that provides a pretty solid left isthmus lesion which is critical.
+Yeah and this is - the protocol is 2 minutes.
+Yeah that is the reason why we added this lesion because the endocardial lesions were inconsistent and so this - this two combined provides a pretty solid left isthmus lesion which is critical.
 And again we're doing all this on the beating heart.
-There's no ischemia so we're on pump with a beating heart.
+There's no ischemia, so we're on pump with a beating heart.

-Okay we're gonna try now to do that left pulmonary vein isolation on the beating heart.
+Okay we're gonna try now to do the left pulmonary vein isolation on the beating heart.
 This sometimes is possible, sometimes it's not possible because the size of the heart.
 I believe that it will be very difficult to do today given the size of the heart.
-So at this point I'd rather move on to place the cardioplegia and cardioplegic arrest unless you want me to try the sensing tool one more time or we're giving it, giving up on that.
+So at this point I'd rather move on to place the cardioplegia and cardioplegic arrest unless you want me to try the sensing tool one more time or we're giving up - giving up on that.
 Okay, pen one more time.
-So, again this is the right atrium, it should have an electrogram if it works.
+We're going to curve to thirty-four.
+So, again this is the right atrium.
+It should have an electrogram if it works.
 I'm on left ventricle.